Lukasloetscher/Linux_utility/README.md

 # Linux_utility
-Scripts icreated for linux that make my life easier
+Scripts i use to make my life easier